OPMDG/check_pgactivity/CONTRIBUTING.md

 appropriate query for the version that enters the incompatibility, it will be used for each following version.

-For example, the probe autovacuum, implemeted in the check_autovacuum function provides the following hash :
+For example, the probe autovacuum, implemented in the check_autovacuum function provides the following hash :
 ```
     my %queries      = (